sensu/sensu-docs/content/sensu-go/5.14/api/federation.md

 ---
-title: "Replicators API"
+title: "Federation API"
-description: "The replicator API controls federation of Sensu clusters.
-Here’s a reference for the replicator API in Sensu Go, including examples.
+description: "The federation API controls federation of Sensu clusters.
+Here’s a reference for the federation API in Sensu Go, including examples.
 Read on for the full reference."
 version: "5.14"
 product: "Sensu Go"
 menu: